 Michael Shannon in Best Actor (Take Shelter)

-Michael Shannon is a two-time Oscar nominee for Revolutionary Road and Nocturnal Animals, two great performance.
+Michael Shannon is a two-time Oscar nominee for Revolutionary Road and Nocturnal Animals, two great performances.
 But I think that Take Shelter is his best.
 In a performance that’s infused with deep paranoia, it can be hard to convey truth.
 The ending and the film itself are cloaked in ambiguity, but Shannon makes sure you’re thinking as deeply as you can about what’s happening.
-You believe me, because he’s that convincing, but you’re also in so deep with him that it can be hard to properly acclimatise yourself with the narrative he’s telling you.
+You believe him because he’s that convincing, but you’re also in so deep with him that it can be hard to properly acclimatise yourself with the narrative he’s telling you.
 The wildness in his eyes, the ferocity in his mannerisms, they all signify mania, which makes you doubt what he’s saying.
 It’s a monstrous performance, one that I deeply love and I think should have been recognised by Oscar voters.

 Andrew Garfield in Best Supporting Actor (The Social Network)

-The Social Network‘s award season running up until the 83rd Academy Awards is infamous for a lot of reason, most namely its loss to The King’s Speech for the big prizes, which doesn’t sit right with a lot of people 10 years down the line.
+The Social Network‘s award season running up until the 83rd Academy Awards is infamous for a lot of reasons, most namely its loss to The King’s Speech for the big prizes, which doesn’t sit right with a lot of people 10 years down the line.

 But I think the most egregious thing about the ceremony was the decided lack of Andrew Garfield in those nomination slots.
-In a category that wasn’t particularly stacked that year (I only like one of two of those performances), there was easily room for the best performance in a movie that was widely backed to win Best Picture.
+In a category that wasn’t particularly stacked that year (I only like one or two of those performances), there was easily room for the best performance in a movie that was widely backed to win Best Picture.
 As impressive as Eisenberg’s Zuckerberg evocation is, Garfield is better, going from a willing passenger in the creation of Facebook to a determined opponent later in the film, as well as in the deposition scenes.
 Garfield’s commitment to the role is impressive and he handles Sorkin’s dialogue with ease, creating some great moments of both comedy and drama.
 It’s just absolutely maddening that he missed out, especially when it wasn’t like there was quality bursting at the seams.
 I would probably replace Garfield with Geoffrey Rush that year, though that might just be my dislike of all things The King’s Speech coming out.
 Either way, he deserved a spot.

 Certified Copy in All Eligible Categories